A/B testing can be as simple as reciting the alphabet.

 A/B testing can help you uncover which variations of a page get the best responses from your target audience.
 But creating those variations in the first place shouldn’t involve guesswork.

 Sure, you might base simple choices like button colors on aesthetic preferences — but beyond that, you should aim to create your variants based on what your customers actually want.

 For example, when Groove wanted to boost conversions on a landing page, they started with an extensive customer survey.
-They started by simply talking with their existing customers to get a better idea of the language they used when describing Groove’s services.
+They talked with their existing customers to get a better idea of the language they used when describing Groove’s services.

 Then, they set up an autoresponder email to new customers asking them why they decided to sign up.

 When they designed the new landing page, they incorporated their findings into the copy.
 So instead of explaining their product from the company’s standpoint, they used language that illustrated its value according to actual customers.

 They no longer described their service as “SaaS and eCommerce Customer Support,” but as “Everything you need to deliver awesome, personal support to every customer.”

 As a result, their conversion rate increased from 2.3 percent to 4.3 percent.

 It’s important to remember that your customers’ priorities may be slightly different from your own.
 So even if you offer exactly what they need, it might not come across in your copy.

 Spend some time talking to your customers and figuring out what really matters to them, then feature that information prominently on your conversion-focused pages.